rijutarajbhandari/Answer-PDF-and-Book-Appointment/README.md

 streamlit run app.py

 ## How to Use
-1. Upload PDFs
+- Upload PDFs
    a.Go to the sidebar
-   b.Click “Upload your PDF Files” c.Select one or more PDFs and click Submit & Process d.Text and tables are extracted and vectorized automatically 2.Ask Questions
+   b.Click “Upload your PDF Files” c.Select one or more PDFs and click Submit & Process d.Text and tables are extracted and vectorized automatically
+- Ask Questions
-3.Book an Appointment
+- Book an Appointment
   a.Ask: “Schedule an appointment" or "Book an appointment in 3 days" b.Fill the form c.The chatbot confirms the extracted information